Is there a right way to drink whiskey?

 That being said, whiskey doesn’t have to be ‘fine’ to be fully appreciated.
 The wealth of whiskey styles is the category’s greatest strength – while whiskey isn’t wine, identifying the diversity of flavors will greatly enhance your enjoyment of it, not least because you will be able to identify flavors that most appeal to you.

 But in whiskey, there are two, but not mutually exclusive styles – sweet and savory.
 Many whiskeys – though not all – tend to have defining characteristics that either lean toward flavors of banoffee pie, maple syrup, ginger barley, and Christmas Cake, or earthy, mushroomy, autumnal flavors.
-Most American and Irish whiskey, many Speyside and Lowland whiskeys fall into the sweet category, while several Highland and some Scottish Island and Japanese whiskeys offer a more savory range of aromas and flavors.
+Most American and Irish whiskey, many Speyside and Lowland whiskeys fall into the sweet category.
+In contrast, several Highland and some Scottish Islands and Japanese whiskeys offer a more savory range of aromas and flavors.

 Tasting whiskey professionally